elkcityhazard/elizabethbohnhorst/content/about.md

     weight: 1000

 ---
-Elizabeth Bohnhorst is a rock star!
+Elizabeth Bohnhorst is an author, poet, and artist living in Traverse City, Michigan.